Cwantic/Documentation/Python/design.md

 ![Image](../Images/PythonDesign1.jpg)

+You have 3 lines of text (Description) + 64x64 image to explain what the script does.

-This 32x32 button will appear on the possible locations :
+This button will appear on the possible locations :

 - Test      : nowhere, only for test purpose
-- Design    : In Design ribbon
+- Design    : In Design tab
-- Loads     : In Loads ribbon
+- Loads     : In Loads tab
-- Review    : In Review ribbon
+- Review    : In Review tab
-- Analysis  : In Analysis ribbon
+- Analysis  : In Analysis tab

 The Target can be **Piping** or **Structure**.